dazrave/28FragsLater/README.md

 # 28FragsLater
 ## Overview

-This is [Grand Theft Auto V](https://en.wikipedia.org/wiki/Grand_Theft_Auto_V) Mod written in C# loosely based on the popular post-apocalyptic zombie film titled ['28 Days Later'](http://www.imdb.com/title/tt0289043/).
+This is a [Grand Theft Auto V](https://en.wikipedia.org/wiki/Grand_Theft_Auto_V) Mod written in C# loosely based on the popular post-apocalyptic zombie film titled ['28 Days Later'](http://www.imdb.com/title/tt0289043/).
 The Mod adds an additional set of missions to the GTAV single player game for PC.

 ## Synopsis